karanmoza/Bitshop/README.md

 # Bitshop
-A full fledged buy and sell app made using django
+A full fledged e-commerce app for the course Database Managament Systems.
+Used Django,HTML,CSS,JS and MySQL for the same.